ivelum/djangoql/README.rst

 Using DjangoQL with the standard Django admin search
 ----------------------------------------------------

-DjangoQL will recognize if you have defined search_fields in your ModelAdmin class, and doing so will allow you to choose between a standard Django search (as specified by search fields) and an advanced search with DjangoQL.
+DjangoQL will recognize if you have defined ``search_fields`` in your ModelAdmin class, and doing so will allow you to choose between an advanced search with DjangoQL and a standard Django search (as specified by search fields).
 Example:

 .. code:: python